What is hantavirus?

 - Rodent droppings cleanup — why dry-sweeping is risky and what “wet” CDC-aligned cleanup means.

-- HPS symptom timeline — incubation window (1–8 weeks) and early vs late phases in CDC wording.
+- HPS incubation and symptom timeline — incubation window (1–8 weeks) and early vs. late phases in CDC wording.

 - Hantavirus in the United States — deer mice, rural or seasonal settings, and where risk actually comes from.

-- HPS vs flu — why early illness is easy to confuse with influenza, without turning the page into a symptom checker.
+- Hantavirus (HPS) vs flu — why early illness is easy to confuse with influenza, without turning the page into a symptom checker.

 - Treatment and recovery — supportive care, no “home cure,” when breathing support may be needed (CDC framing).